Basic geometric and kinematic features of the Standard Cosmological Model

 This means that the angular size of objects with the same linear size decreases in the beginning as the object recedes from the observer, and after passing the distance at which the angular size reaches its minimum value, it increases.
 This is due to the fact that in remote areas that correspond to earlier stages of expansion, the universe had a smaller scale, so that the lines of sight were closer to each other.
-Similarly, when a rail of a certain size is moving from one pole of the Earth to another, first its angular size decreases, and then increases, since the meridians converge approaching the poles. \item According to parallax $l_\pl=R(\eta)\sn_k\chi$, which is the radius of the sphere, but rather with a center at the point to which the distance is measured, and at the time of the measurement. \item According to the number of photons coming to the observer from the source, taking into account the difference in passage of time at the source and the observer, $l_\nb=l_\pl\sqrt{R(\eta)/R(\eta-\chi)}$. \item According to bolometric brightness $l_\bb=l_\pl R(\eta)/R(\eta-\chi)$, where in addition to the difference in the passage of time, the loss of radiation energy due to redshift is taken into account. \end{enumerate} To obtain the current values of these distances, it is necessary to substitute $\eta=\eta_0$, and $R(\eta_0)=R_0$.
+Similarly, when a rail of a certain size is crossing from one pole of the Earth to another, first its angular size decreases, and then increases, since the meridians converge approaching the poles.

+\item For the parallax $l_\pl=R(\eta)\sn_k\chi$, which is the radius of the sphere, but rather with a quasicenter at the point to which the distance is measured, and at the time of the measurement.